-Queens and workers can sting, but not males, who are fewer, smaller and found near the end of the hive’s development.
+Queens and workers can sting, but males, who are fewer, smaller and found near the end of the hive’s development, can not.
 Unlike honeybees, a bumblebee does not die after stinging, and can sting more than once (similar to a wasp).
 The good thing is that bumblebees are generally pretty relaxed and peaceful.
 They can, however, get annoyed if you disturb their nest, or if you accidentally give them a squeeze.

 You can do several things to minimise your risk of getting stung.
 Bumblebees are attracted to the colour blue, so if you don’t like bumblebees buzzing around you (who knows, you might!), then try to avoid blue colours (and other pastels) in a working environment.
 Try not to breathe directly on them or near their nest as mammalian breath signals that they are in danger of being eaten.
 Also, avoid strong perfumes, wear closed shoes, take care around flowers, and don’t keep lollies in your pocket!